xtdb/xtdb-tutorial/3-datalog-queries.nextjournal.md

 # Arrival on Mercury

 You come into range of the satellites orbiting Mercury.
 Your communications panel lights up and you read:

 > Greetings.
 >
 > You have reached Mercury, home to the greatest stock market in the Solar System.
-Your ship has been flagged as a transport vessel for business related activities.
+> Your ship has been flagged as a transport vessel for business-related activities.
 >
 > Please have your flight manifest ready and prepare to land.
 >